For Parents: 'Big Feelings' In Kids

 They're developing better impulse control and lowering stress.

-It's a message that the child absorbs over time and it does take time and time and time again.
+And it does take time and time and time again.

-It's that kind of message right.
+It's that kind of message,

-So just think back to a recent big feelings moment with your child.
+Recent big feelings moment with your child.

 What would have happened in your body is similar to what happened in theirs.